 | Best For | Quick reference | Active study |

-Plain transcripts are useful for searching keywords.
-Timestamped transcripts are useful for studying, reviewing, and mastering material.
-The timestamps transform the transcript from a static document into an interactive study tool.
+Plain transcripts are useful for keyword search.
+Timestamped transcripts are useful for studying, reviewing, mastering material.
+Timestamps turn a static document into an interactive study tool.

 Limitations and Best Practices